 - Written questions– Students must complete a written assessment task, either as a group exercise or individually, with a 100% pass rate required.

 The following learning resources are provided to students during class and face-to-face sessions:

-- PowerPoint presentation that is interactive, includes videos and is customised to include real life first aid and Provide Cardiopulmonary Resuscitation examples and scenarios.
+- PowerPoint presentation that is interactive, and customised to include real-life first aid and Provide Cardiopulmonary Resuscitation examples and scenarios.

 - Cervical collars.

 - Scoop stretchers.

 - Workplace injury, trauma and/or illness record, or other appropriate workplace incident report form for written reports.

 Special Needs and LLN Reasonable Adjustment

 Sports Medicine Australia recognises that students participating in its training courses may have special needs.
 These may include but are not limited to students with language, literacy and/or numeracy problems, or disabilities.
 Students with special needs should contact us prior to enrolment to discuss their needs.